19th Street Oakland station: Station layout

 The station has six public entrances: two at 20th Street, two at 19th Street, and two at 17th Street (one in an alley connecting to Telegraph Avenue).
-A surface elevator is located near 17th Street on the east side of Broadway; the platform elevator is at the south end of the station.
+A surface elevator is located near 17th Street on the east side of Broadway; platform elevators are located at both ends of the station.
 There is a direct entrance from the mezzanine level to the 1970 Broadway building, as well as a disused entrance to 1955 Broadway.
 A 130-space valet parking bike station is located in a storefront at 19th Street, across Broadway from a station entrance.

-The elevator to the platforms is outside of the paid area.
-The paid area will be extended to include the elevator as part of the ongoing renovation project at the station.